Better pollination produces firmer apples that better withstand storage

 - Leave areas of bare sand ground as these sites are perfect for the mining bees nest building.
 Other bees build nests in cavities in dead wood or in bi-hotels.

-The study is published in the scientific journal Royal Society Open Science entitled "Pollination treatment affects fruit set and modifies marketable and storable fruit quality of commercial apples".
+The study is published in the scientific journal Royal Society Open Science and entitled "Pollination treatment affects fruit set and modifies marketable and storable fruit quality of commercial apples".